rzellem/EXOTIC/README.md

 # EXOTIC (EXOplanet Transit Interpretation Code)

-A python 3 package for reducing photometric data of transiting exoplanets into lightcurves, and retrieving transit epochs and planetary radii.
+A Python 3 package for analyzing photometric data of transiting exoplanets into lightcurves and retrieving transit epochs and planetary radii.

 The EXOplanet Transit Interpretation Code relies upon the [transit method](https://exoplanets.nasa.gov/alien-worlds/ways-to-find-a-planet/#/2) for exoplanet detection.
 This method detects exoplanets by measuring the dimming of a star as an orbiting planet transits, which is when it passes between its host star and the Earth.
 If we record the host star’s emitted light, known as the flux, and observe how it changes as a function of time, we should observe a small dip in the brightness when a transit event occurs.
 A graph of host star flux vs. time is known as a lightcurve, and it holds the key to determining how large the planet is, and how long it will be until it transits again.